ctsaitsao/turtlebot3-figure-eight/README.md

 This package contains nodes that accomplish two tasks:

 1. Cause a turtlebot to follow a configurable figure 8 trajectory.
 One has the option to run this code in real-life or in a Gazebo simulation.
-Either way it is accompanies by an RViz visualization.
+Either way it is accompanied by an RViz visualization.

 2. Visualize a 2R arm that follows a trajectory where its y-position remains constant.